likelet/CorAnalyzer/README.md

 CorAnalyzer
 =============
-<p> CorAnalyzer is a shiny app, which were developed for interactive generating correlation scatter plot from matrix data set.</p>
+CorAnalyzer is a shiny app, which were developed for interactive generating correlation scatter plot from matrix data set.

 ### Install dependencies

-To check the dependencies installed correctly, this command can help users to check the status of each installation<br/>
+To check the dependencies installed correctly, this command can help users to check the status of each installation

 ```R
 library("Packages for check")